Key Takeaways

 - Basic vs. Luxury – Basic villas have lower maintenance costs and appeal to long-term renters, while luxury properties attract high-paying tourists but come with higher expenses.

-- Apartments vs. Standalone Villas – Bali apartments are low-maintenance and attract digital nomads, while villas offer privacy and higher rental rates.
+- Apartments vs. Standalone Villas – Bali apartment investment are low-maintenance and attract digital nomads, while villas offer privacy and higher rental rates.

 If you’re looking for the best way to grow your Bali investment, try this method.
 The more variety you add, the more stable your investment becomes.